This guide reviews our list of the five best Motorcycle pants you can buy in 2022.

 Klim Badlands Pro Pants

-Highly abrasion-resistant 630D Karbonite ripstop panels span the entire seat area.
-This prevents wear and tear and provides a high degree of abrasion and impact protection.
-The rest of the body consists of 400D and 200D fabric, while Aero Pro D3O CE Level 2 vented armor protects the knees and hips.
+The 630D Karbonite ripstop panels that span the entire seat area were a nice touch.
+I could tell this design would prevent wear and tear and provide a robust defense against abrasion and impact.
+The rest of the body felt equally solid, crafted from 400D and 200D fabric, and the Aero Pro D3O CE Level 2 vented armor at the knees and hips felt secure.

-Leather on the inner knees provides extra grip and protection, particularly in the standing position.
-It allows you to tightly grip the tank with your knees without risking getting burned.
-The Badlands Pro is a CE AA-rated garment certified to EN 17092-3, one of the top ratings for garments that offer protection from impact and abrasion.
+The leather on the inner knees not only provided extra grip and protection but also allowed me to tightly grip the tank with my knees, something I value in a standing position, without the risk of getting burned.
+Knowing that the Badlands Pro is a CE AA-rated garment certified to EN 17092-3, one of the top ratings for protection, gave me further peace of mind.

 Pros